csams/parsr/README.md

 It contains a small set of combinators that perform recursive decent with backtracking.
-Fancy tricks like rewriting left recursions and optimizations like [packrat](https://pdos.csail.mit.edu/~baford/packrat/thesis/thesis.pdf) are not implemented since the goal is a library that's nearly an order of magnitude smaller than pyparsing yet still sufficient for parsing non-standard configuration files.
+Fancy tricks like rewriting left recursions and optimizations like [packrat](https://pdos.csail.mit.edu/~baford/packrat/thesis/thesis.pdf) are not implemented since the goal is a library that's small yet sufficient for parsing non-standard configuration files.
 It also includes a generic data model that parsers can target to take advantage of an embedded query system.

 To see how a handwritten parser might evolve to something like this project, check out the [lesson](https://github.com/csams/parsr/blob/master/parsr/lesson).